All Products

 LOCATION 'oss://oss-cn-hangzhou-internal.aliyuncs.com/oss-mc-test/demo/';

---Delete the table.
+-- Delete the table.

 DROP TABLE test_mismatch01;

---Create a new external table.
+-- Create a new foreign table.

 CREATE EXTERNAL TABLE IF NOT EXISTS test_mismatch01